LubomirHristov/ImageProcessingApp/README.md

     3. Click "Process" and wait for the image text
 - Image text field is scrollable if text is longer
 - Loading spinner shown while the server is processing the image
+- Multiple images can be processed simultaniously
 - Responsive design

 ### Backend

 - Served by Gunicorn
 - Gunicorn spawns 4 workers and 4 threads to handle work load (can be increased)

+## Requirements

+Docker Engine version **18.06.0** and higher.

 ## Run